2023 Best Child Development & Family Studies Schools in Ohio

 Full Human Development & Family Studies at Union Institute & University Report

 A rank of #2 on this year’s list means Ohio State University - Main Campus is a great place for human development and family studies students.
-Located in the city of Columbus, Ohio State is a public school with a fairly large student population.
+Located in the city of Columbus, Ohio State is a public college with a fairly large student population.

 Human Development majors at Ohio State take out an average of $23,020 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $245.